tarun-98/Portfolio/README.md

      - Task2- Constructed a linear model.
 Plotted the residual vs Actual value graph
      - Task3- Used Recursive Feature Estimation to identify and compare the accuaracies of model built on different number of features

-3. <u>Portfolio 3</u>: Kmeans Algorithm
-- Tasks-
-      - Task1: Initialisation -In this step we randomly select k Cluster centres out of n data points.
-      - Task2: Cluster assignment- The data points present in dimensional space is assigned to the nearest cluster center indicating that it belongs to that class.
-The nearest criteria in sense is the minimum distance from which the point is located to a center.
-      -Task3: Finding new centroids- After clustering the centroids of new clusters were calculated.